MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD05_LAB_MANUAL.md

 5. After the previous statement, create an empty callback that handles the response from the web service and attach it to the **onreadystatechange** property of the **request** object.
 6. In the callback, perform the following operations:
 - Ensure that the **readyState** property of the request object indicates the response is complete (it should have the value **4**).
-- Parse the JSON string in the response into an object and assign this object to the **schedule** variable.
+- Parse the JSON string in the response into an object and push the elements of this object in the **schedule** variable.
 - Call the **displaySchedule** function to display the sessions on the page.
 7. After you have created the callback, add a statement to send the request to the server
 - Use the **send()** method of the **request** object.